 When using websites as sources, it is up to you to evaluate the site to determine if it is accurate and appropriate for your project.
 Keep in mind that there are many quality sites and many garbage sites.
 If you can not find an author name or a company name taking responsibility for the web page, you may not use it.

 If your topic has more than one word (example: Black Death), search for it by putting quotes around the phrase (“Black Death”).
 By using quotes, your online source will look for the words together (as a phrase) instead of searching for black and death separately.

 All sources must be documented accurately.
-Use the notetaking sheets and Noodletools to help you.
+Use the notetaking sheets to help you.